 Text: Dr. Sienna Craig and traditional texts from the region of Lo Monthang in Upper Mustang, Nepal, initial translations by Karma Wangyal Gurung and Katey Blumenthal; poetic translations by Sienna Craig; transliterations by Katey Blumenthal and Andrea Clearfield

-Contact Andrea Clearfield for score and parts:
+Contact Andrea Clearfield for more information:

 LISTEN: Entire work, performed at UT Austin with the UT Concert Chorale, the Women of the UT Chamber Singers and the UT New Music Ensemble, Dan Welcher, Conductor